Hakeem-Taha-06/6502-emu/README.md

 ---
 ## Known limitations
-- some stuff are hardcoded (the chunk of memory where the display screen reads from at `0x0200-0x05FF`, the input is recorded at 0x00FF, program starts at 0x), these where the values that the test rom used, but they should be configurable for different programs.
+- some stuff are hardcoded (the chunk of memory where the display screen reads from at `0x0200-0x05FF`, the input is recorded at 0x00FF, program starts at 0x0600), these were the values that the test rom used, but they should be configurable for different programs.
 - disassambler is kinda wonky if it starts from the middle of an instruction, it doesn't really distinguish when an instruction starts/ends.
 - Decimal mode is completely unimplemented.
+- no linux support :p
 - overall this is a very early version so a lot of things are bound to change.

 ---